Not what you're looking for?

 - In the middle of the new page, type the name of the journal into the box at the bottom of the page and click Go.

 - This will open a new window that will show the access to this specific journal.
 There are two options for coverage: Full text through a database or having a copy in print.
 The database links should include years of coverage, so if your article is from 2006 and a database contains the journal from 2001-present, then you know it will be there!
-To see if Babson Library has it in print, click where it says We may have a copy in print.
+To see if Library Services has it in print, click where it says We may have a copy in print.
 What years that are available in print will be listed on that page.

 - From there, take the steps to get more specific with your article - click on the appropriate year, then the appropriate volume or issue, and finally, the appropriate article title.